sla-onemap/authentication_module_for_Windows_x86/authentication_module/README.md

 ## Motivation

 We want to ease the work for your development!!
-If you faced with any issue(s), feel free open up new issue(s) ;>
+If you faced with any issue(s), feel free to open up new issue(s) at the top ;>

 ## API Reference